-- April 9 – April 26 — Site visits are scheduled with with the applicants
+- April 9 – April 26: Site visits are scheduled with with applicants

-- NEW POLICY (effective with 2017 CGC final reporting): Nonprofits not submitting their final reports will be deemed ineligible to apply for funding during the following year’s grant cycle.
-Please contact BCF if there are any questions regarding eligibility.
+- NEW POLICY (effective with 2017 CGC final reporting): Nonprofits not submitting their final reports will be deemed ineligible to apply for funding during the following year’s Community Grants Cycle.
+Please contact BCF with any questions regarding eligibility.

 Are you a returning applicant?
-If so PLEASE log in to your existing account.
-If you cannot remember your log-in credentials, please contact Common Grant Application or Debbie Kuffel (firstname.lastname@example.org).
+If so, PLEASE log in to your existing account.
+If you cannot remember your login credentials, contact Common Grant Application or Debbie Kuffel: firstname.lastname@example.org.
 Please DO NOT set up a new account.

 Only ONE grant application per organization will be accepted.
 However, additional grant application(s) will be accepted if made with another nonprofit for a collaborative endeavor.
 Collaborative/partnership or innovative efforts will be considered for the BCF Shel Klasky Award.